jwlieb/EDES301/project-01/README.md

 - Contracts are the stable surface; adapters are replaceable.
 - `corr_id` traces a single interaction across all stages.
 - Server-client split enables heavy computation on laptop, lightweight playback on PocketBeagle.

+### Laptop-Beagle Communication

+This project implements a distributed architecture pattern that separates compute-intensive tasks (running on a laptop/server) from real-time hardware control (running on a PocketBeagle).

+**📖 See [POCKETBEAGLE_COMMUNICATION.md](POCKETBEAGLE_COMMUNICATION.md) for a complete how-to guide** covering:
+- Setting up FastAPI server endpoints
+- Creating remote adapters with httpx
+- Bidirectional HTTP communication (request-response and push)
+- Error handling and retry logic
+- Configuration patterns
+- Real-world examples for any file/data type

+This pattern is useful for any PocketBeagle project that needs to offload heavy processing while maintaining low-latency hardware interaction.

 ---